Doodlinka/FidoTask/README.md

 - lessons
 - subject, teacher, group, weeks (as list of ints), location

-Both should be in the script's folder.

-## Resources
+## Resources used

 - Python with the following libraries:
   - os for working with files
-  - re to cut the input into tokens and check for time
+  - re to check for time
   - json to generate the output file
+  - xml.etree to read XML files
 - Docs, google, stackoverflow etc
 - Duct tape, crutches, prayers

 ## TODO if I had the time and it was actually needed

 - a CLI asking for the input dir, output file and whether you want to edit or overwrite the output file
-- pass tokens into the TSV parser, not the fd, for consistency
 - store time as a time range for /now and /next
 - don't add empty values
 - fix duplicate code
 - map extensions to parsers instead of an elif tower
-- output a database (sql or smth) instead of a json, to make it easy to search by any value, not just those that happened to be keys
+- output a database (sql or something) instead of a json, to make it easy to search by any value, not just those that happened to be keys
-- change tokenize to only read portons of the file at a time, piecing together any tokens that got split
 - unhardcode the lesson/day order (LESSONORDER exists, but is barely used)
+- use XML parsing for the xlsx tables too